-Second, let’s zoom back out again.
+Now, let’s zoom back out again.
 If we want to see how virtual lab experiments fit into e-learning, we’ll need to take the bird’s eye view.

 The common denominator here is the shift to virtual.
 This bird’s eye view infographic by Fast Co.Exist shows us that from now until 2030, classrooms will not only digitize but move towards a blended virtual/physical setup.
 Students will navigate integrated offline-online learning with the help of AI, mobile platforms and immersive virtual realities.

-What does the shift to virtual mean for experimental science e-learning, of which Labster is a part?
+But what does the shift to virtual mean for experimental science e-learning, of which Labster is a part?

-Then, perhaps in the future the unfortunate reality reported by the Chronicle of Higher Education will change for the better: “over the past 25 years, the total number of students in college has increased by about 50 percent.
+Then, perhaps in the future, the unfortunate reality reported by the Chronicle of Higher Education will change for the better: “Over the past 25 years, the total number of students in college has increased by about 50 percent.
 But the number of students graduating with degrees in STEM [science, technology, engineering and mathematics] subjects has remained more or less constant.”